 In 2012, life drastically changed after the birth of my first son.
 Gone were my months of off-season free time and suddenly Aviv was my constant (cute!) accessory.
 We walked hours every day, then we ran.
 The BOB running stroller became my best friend and Aviv loved running with me through Golden Gate Park.
 I ran my fastest 5K race to date pushing a two year old Aviv.
 Some days workouts took a back burner to family and work but, for the most part, I managed to juggle everything fairly well.

 After the birth of my second son, most of my daily exercise was in the form of pushing/pulling/carrying/dragging two children from place to place.
-I gave my body longer to heal and slowly, slowly got back into swimming and riding.
+I gave my body longer to heal after giving birth and slowly, slowly got back into swimming and riding.
 I celebrated Eitan’s 6 week birthday by checking him into the gym daycare for half hour and sitting on a spin bike.
 While my concept of a bike workout has evolved (or devolved?) from a 40 mile Paradise Loop to a 15 mile Headlands loop to a 7 mile round-trip commute to work, I try to roll with the punches.
 Some days I really want to sweat but need to attend to a million other things first.
 Other times I’m simply too tired and unmotivated to do anything but walk a bit.
-If taking a nap or baking cookies is really what I feel will do me best, I do it!
-Right now my priority is remaining healthy and happy so I can be the best Mommy possibly for my two little boys.
+If taking a nap or baking cookies with my boys is really what I feel will do me best, I do it!
+Right now my priority is remaining healthy and happy so I can be the best Mommy possibly for my kids.

 My life has never been fuller than it is at this moment and I am excited by the challenge of combining my ever-evolving mommy responsibilities with work, travel and training.
 My goal is to lead by example and I hope that my enthusiasm and energy are contagious!